jackrugile/start-making-games/notes.md

 ---

+# Alt Titles

+- Game Dev for the Web Dev
+- Game Dev for the Front End Dev
-# Alt Idea - All Game Concepts With The DOM
+- Game Dev using the DOM
+- Web Dev to Game Dev
+- Build Games, Not Websites

+---

+# Pitches